 Undergraduate International Students

 All accepted international students will be considered for a partial international scholarship at Clarkson.
-There is no separate application to complete to be considered for an international scholarship.
-These scholarships range from $5,000 to $30,000 per academic year.
+All admitted applicants are considered for merit-based International Scholarship.
+Separate applications are required for awards such as the Ignite Presidential Fellowship, #YouAreWelcomeHere scholarship, and Honors Program.
+These scholarships range up to $40,000.
 The amount awarded is based on the student's academic record.
-For first-year students this includes: secondary school GPA, rigor of the curriculum, SAT and TOEFL scores, and letters of recommendation.
-For transfer students, university GPA, rigor of curriculum, TOEFL score, and letters of recommendation are considered.
+For first-year students this includes: secondary school GPA, rigor of the curriculum, SAT and english proficiency test scores, and letters of recommendation.
+For transfer students, university GPA, rigor of curriculum, english proficiency test scores, and letters of recommendation are considered.
 International scholarships do not increase after the first year.
-Students must maintain good Satisfactory Academic Progress in order to maintain their international scholarship.
+Students must maintain Satisfactory Academic Progress in order to maintain their international scholarship.

 Clarkson does NOT offer need-based financial aid to international undergraduate students.